greggman/MoPho-V/FAQ.md

 mouse movement no longer matches your monitor.
 Handling that sitatuion is fairly hard.

+That's the long way of saying MoPho-V's app rotation support is very cool IMO but only meant for laptops.

 ## Why is the toolbar on the bottom?

 Because, at least on macOS, moving the mouse near the top of the screen pops up the OS menu and getting it to disappear is annoying.
+This is important when in fullscreen mode.
+You'd move the mouse up to the toolbar to do something only to have macOS pop it down where you were not aiming.
 By moving the toolbar to the bottom that issue is fixed.

 You can choose to have the toolbar at the top in the preferences settings.

 ## Why does it show conflict when I assign keys like Shift-C or Ctrl-J